Hexagram 20:

 ruòassumes; is as good as; seems, looks like

 Contemplation.
 The ablution has been made, but not yet the offering.
 Full of trust they look up to him.
-The sacred moment between preparation and action—when contemplation itself becomes transformative.
+The sacred pause between preparation and action—when observation itself becomes transformative, when watchers become teachers.

 Image